mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 Since protocol and log versions have been updated with new protocol and log formats, you can not directly roll back to the previous package version.

-**Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package.
+**Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package version `2.0.0-0.11.0.0` .
 Pay attention to these customized options for further package upgrades since they will be preserved unless overwritten explicitly.